NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

        custom driver images.
      - ``nvcr.io/nvidia``

-   * - ``driver.version``
-     - Version of the NVIDIA datacenter driver supported by the Operator.
-     - Depends on the version of the Operator.
-See the Component Matrix for more information on supported drivers.

    * - ``driver.rdma.enabled``
      - Controls whether the driver daemonset should build and load the ``nvidia-peermem`` kernel module.
      - ``false``